programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

 -------------

-To get a clearer picture of the task ahead, open the obo-t17800628-33.html file that you created in [Working with Web Pages][Working with Webpages] (or [download and save the trial][Benjamin Bowsey’s 1780 criminal trial transcript] if you do not already have a copy), then look at the HTML source by clicking on Tools -\> Web Developer -\> Page Source.
+To get a clearer picture of the task ahead, open the `obo-t17800628-33.html`{.filename} file that you created in [Working with Web Pages][Working with Webpages] (or [download and save the trial][Benjamin Bowsey’s 1780 criminal trial transcript] if you do not already have a copy), then look at the HTML source by clicking on `Tools -> Web Developer -> Page Source`{.filename}.
 As you scroll through the source code you’ll notice that there are a few HTML tags mixed in with the text.
 Because this is a printable version there is far less HTML than you will find on the other versions of the transcript (see the [HTML][] and [XML][] versions to compare).
 While not mandatory, we recommend that at this point you take the W3 Schools [HTML][1] tutorial to familiarize yourself with HTML markup.
 If your work often requires that you remove HTML markup, it will certainly help to be able to understand it when you see it.

 ### Files Needed For This Lesson

--   obo-t17800628-33.html
+-   `obo-t17800628-33.html`{.filename}

 If you do not have these files, you can download a [zip file from the previous lesson here.][]